 The Top Sheet summarizes the bid data of the trade sheets in your Scope Sheet file and the trade sheets in your coworker’s files so you can see the entire bid in one place.
-There can only be one Top Sheet summary per project.
+See this FAQ on how to send data from Trade Sheets to the Top Sheet: Top Sheet: How do I get Trade Sheet data to my Top Sheet?

 Commit and Linked Rows (yellow arrows)

 Rows 7, 9, 11, & 13 are the “Linked” data rows.
-This is the information direct from the trade sheet.
+This is the information direct from the trade sheets.

-Why have two separate rows (commited and linked) per trade?
+Why have two separate rows (committed and linked) per trade?

 The data in the commit rows is what is used to determine your bid total.
 The chief estimator may want to overwrite what is on a trade sheet and use a different subcontractor and/or bid amount on the top sheet (for example if she receives a verbal number from a sub that is lower than the current bid that is on a trade sheet.)